 “Students and faculty alike saw immense growth in skills such as stabilization of crashing patients and crisis team leadership, benefiting all future physicians in the clinical environment and elsewhere,” said Stull.

 Feedback on the “Transition to Residency” course was uniformly positive with every student recommending it for future graduating students.
-Based on the success of this pilot curriculum, the course is expanding to include all fourth-year medical students starting in 2024.
+Based on the success of this pilot curriculum, the course is expanding in 2024.

 Golden says the goal is for all School of Medicine students to be confident when responding, “Hi, I’m the doctor returning your page and I’m here to help.”